jfri13/Key-Recycler/README.md

 ![05](Images/05.png)\
 Right-Click and Select Add Remap Key.
 Double-Click in the list to Apply the Key.\
-You can add Modifier Keys and Delete Key.
+You can add Modifier Keys and Delete Key.\
+Don't forget to Check it to enable it to apply.

 <br>